takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

    But, we must not stop our activities to spread Python!
-   We have started a new activities.
+   We have started 2 new activities.

 PyCon JP **TV** 📺
 -------------------